IAnalyzeGenomes/IAnalyzeGenomes/README.md

  - I have considerable experience as a first author to get research published.
 I also work on collaborative research projects to help with genetic data analysis.
 I recently crossed 50 [citations](https://scholar.google.com/citations?user=3gs-sk8AAAAJ&hl=en)!
 YAY!

- - In my previous positions I have worked on building bioinformatics workflows for human RNA-seq data and slso for analyzing microbial and plant DNA data.
+ - In my previous positions I have worked on building bioinformatics workflows for analyzing human RNA-seq data and also for analyzing microbial and plant DNA data.

 Some more details...